parsee-ai/parsee-core/readme.md

     invoice_total = StructuringItem(question_to_be_answered, output_type, meta_info=[meta_item])

-    # let's also define an item for the issuer of the invoice
+let's also define an item for the issuer of the invoice

     invoice_issuer = StructuringItem("Who is the issuer of the invoice?", OutputType.ENTITY)

     job_template = create_template([invoice_total, invoice_issuer])

-    # Step 2: define a model
+Step 2: define a model

-    # requires an API key from replicate: https://replicate.com/
+In the following we will use the Mixtral model from Replicate, requires an API key: https://replicate.com/

     replicate_api_key = os.getenv("REPLICATE_KEY")
     replicate_model = replicate_config(replicate_api_key, "mistralai/mixtral-8x7b-instruct-v0.1")

-    # Step 3: load a document
+Step 3: load a document

     file_path = "../tests/fixtures/Midjourney_Invoice-DBD682ED-0005.pdf"
     document = load_document(file_path)

-    # Step 4: run the extraction
+Step 4: run the extraction

     _, _, answers_open_source_model = run_job_with_single_model(document, job_template, replicate_model)

 If we look at the answers of the model we get the following: